elasticio/elasticio.github.io/content/_components/hubspot-webhook/index.md

 ## Triggers

 ### Webhook

 Receive data from HubSpot based on configured [webhooks](https://developers.hubspot.com/docs/api/webhooks) and [validate](https://developers.hubspot.com/docs/api/webhooks/validating-requests) it

 Note that you always have to use the `Add sample manually` approach to save the sample.

-To use this action you need to preform the following steps:
+To use this action you need to perform the following steps:

 1. Create flow with `Hubspot webhook Component` as initial step and save it
 2. Now you can get Webhook url: